JuliaInterop/MATLAB.jl/README.md

 ### Windows

 1. For Matlab R2020a onwards, you should be able to go directly to step 2.
 If you encounter issues, run `matlab -batch "comserver('register')"` in the command prompt.
 For earlier versions of Matlab, start a command prompt as an administrator and enter `matlab /regserver`.
+Alternatively, you can do the same using the MATLAB GUI.
+To do this, open MATLAB with administrative privileges and run the following command in the MATLAB command window: `!matlab -regserver`.
+Close MATLAB and restart Julia.

 2. From Julia run: `Pkg.add("MATLAB")`